DebugSteven/ghc-compiler-errors/PITCHME.md

 Note:
 Assume the code we're looking at is in a file & we don't have the implicit prelude.
-We'll using the REPL to check ourselves as we go!
+We'll continue using the REPL to check ourselves as we go!

 ---